cs10/bjc-su22-blue/syllabus.md

 ## Pro-Student Grading Policies

 * **Absolute-Clobber Policy**: If either your midterm or final exam score is higher than your quest score, we will replace your quest score with the maximum of your absolute midterm and final exam scores.
 If your final exam score is higher than your midterm score, we will replace your midterm score with your final exam score.
 For example, if you receive a 70% on the midterm but an 85% on the final, at the end of the semester your midterm score will also be upgraded to 85%.
 For reference: Clobber policies in later CS courses tend to be based on your performance relative to the mean.
 However in CS10, it is based on your absolute score.
 In short, your quest score will be equal to max(quest, midterm, final) and your midterm score will be equal to max(midterm, final).
-* **Slip Days**: Each student will receive 6 slip days, to be used for _**projects**_.
+* **Slip Days**: Each student will receive 8 slip days, to be used for _**projects**_.
 Each slip day allows you to extend the deadline period by one day with no penalty.
-For example, if a project is due Friday at 11:59 PM PT, you may turn it in without penalty up until Saturday at 11:59 PM PT by using one slip day. **Note: You can use a maximum of two slip days per project.**
+For example, if a project is due Friday at 11:59 PM PT, you may turn it in without penalty up until Saturday at 11:59 PM PT by using one slip day. **Note: You can use a maximum of three slip days per project.**
 * **Late Submissions**: Late submissions for projects will be handled on a case-by-case basis.
 If you are out of slip days for a project but cannot make a deadline, please contact your check-in TA **prior** to the due date to figure out an extension.
 If you do not reach out to anyone in advance, we reserve the right to mark the submission down by 10% for each day that it is late.

 ## Exam Policy